UnConference: Launching School Age Summer Programming

 This blended learning course consists of online coursework prior to the UnConference workshop.
 The session provides life-saving skills in alliance with The Occupational Safety and Health Administration (OSHA)’s Best Practices for Workplace First Aid Training Programs.

 The online coursework must be completed prior to the in-person class.
-Access to the online coursework will be provided upon completion of registration.
+Access to the online coursework was provided upon completion of registration.
 Allow yourself 3-4 hours to complete.
 We advise completing the online coursework at least 48 hours prior to the in-person session.
+Certification will be issued upon successful completion and is valid for two years.

 Afternoon Sessions (1:30 p.m. – 5 p.m.):

-Workshops include:
+Workshops included:

 The Culturally Inclusive Check-In